adolenc/cl-neovim/README.md

     $ git clone https://github.com/adolenc/cl-neovim ~/quicklisp/local-projects/cl-neovim/

-You will also need `sbcl` (though, as specified later, you can also use other implementations) and `libuv1-dev` binaries which you should be able to install with your package manager.
+You will also need `sbcl` (though, as specified later, you can also use other implementations) and `libuv1-dev`, which you should be able to install with your package manager.

 After that, evaluate